 HUGELKULTUR – As well as being quite the mouthful to say, hugelkultur is permaculture 101: creating raised beds with layers of soil, wood and cardboard to create a nifty little ecosphere, like a lasagne.
 As the wood rots, it has an incredible capacity for holding water and promotes a healthy soil web of microbes, fungi, insects and worms.
 As it decays further, it provides nutrients for plants and prevents the soil from becoming compacted.
 Spot this method being utilised in raised beds throughout our gardens.
 See also PERMACULTURE.

-HUMAN CAPITAL – Quite simply, this economics theory maintains that the people who work at any company are the most important resource it has and value can be added by investing in employees through training, education and providing the best possible working environment.
-At Soneva, we measure, value and maximise the holistic returns on our human capital rather than simply considering training from a ‘cost-to-company’ perspective; in 2018, our human capital in 2018 was USD 2.7 million.
+HUMAN CAPITAL – Quite simply, this economics theory maintains that the people who work at any company are the most important resource it has, and value can be added by investing in employees through training, education and providing the best possible working environment.
+At Soneva, we measure, value and maximise the holistic returns on our human capital rather than simply considering training from a ‘cost-to-company’ perspective; currently, our annual human capital value is around USD 3 million.

 HUNGER – Given that the hospitality industry is infamous for food waste, it is particularly sobering to acknowledge that a child dies of acute malnutrition every 30 seconds.
 With climate change making extreme weather conditions such as fires, floods and droughts even more common, this figure is only set to rise as less and less land is suitable for farming.
-Our contribution? $0.50 from every main meal served at Soneva Jani is donated to Restaurant Against Hunger, which provides life-saving treatments to starving children.
+Our contribution?
+USD 0.50 from every main meal served at Soneva resorts is donated to the Soneva Foundation, which funds projects that tackle malnutrition of children.
 See also NGOs.

 IMMERSE – Travel offers a unique way to foster connections between people of different cultures, breeding empathy and a shared sense of stewardship for our planet.
 At Soneva resorts, there are no end of opportunities for guests to immerse themselves in local culture, including home visits in Ao Salat fishing village on Koh Kood.

-IMPACT INVESTING – Investing in companies and organizations with the intent to have a measurable positive social or environmental impact, alongside a financial return.
-We utilise this principle in our Myanmar stoves campaign, which brings more efficient cookstoves to rural households, reducing fuel poverty and cutting CO2 emissions by 60%.
+IMPACT INVESTING – Simply put, investing in companies and organisations with the intent to have a measurable positive social or environmental impact, alongside a financial return.
+The Soneva Foundation utilises this principle in our Myanmar Stoves Campaign, which brings more efficient cookstoves to rural households, reducing fuel poverty and cutting CO2 emissions by 60%.
 The project has its own financial returns which are used to further scale and impact.
 See also MYANMAR STOVES CAMPAIGN.

 JOULE – The unit for measuring energy.
 A watt is the amount of energy (in joules) that an electrical device such as a light burns for every second that it’s running.
 Natural light has been a priority throughout our resorts, from al fresco bathrooms to open-fronted beach bars.
 See also ARCHITECTURE, ENERGY and BIOPHILIC DESIGN.